InfernoTower1943/george-and-kalinia-original/README.md

 ## branches

-`main`: original (orthodox) version of george and kalinia as intended by the original author
+`original`: original ("orthodox") version of george and kalinia as intended by the original author